List of national legal systems: Common law

 Common law and equity are systems of law whose sources are the decisions in cases by judges.
 In addition, every system will have a legislature that passes new laws and statutes.
 The relationships between statutes and judicial decisions can be complex.
 In some jurisdictions, such statutes may overrule judicial decisions or codify the topic covered by several contradictory or ambiguous decisions.
 In some jurisdictions, judicial decisions may decide whether the jurisdiction's constitution allowed a particular statute or statutory provision to be made or what meaning is contained within the statutory provisions.
 The common law developed in England, influenced by Anglo-Saxon law and to a much lesser extent by the Norman conquest of England, which introduced legal concepts from Norman law, which, in turn, had its origins in Salic law.
 Common law was later inherited by the Commonwealth of Nations, and almost every former colony of the British Empire has adopted it (Malta being an exception).
 The doctrine of stare decisis, also known as case law or precedent by courts, is the major difference to codified civil law systems.

-Common law is practiced in Canada (excluding Quebec), Australia, New Zealand, most of the United Kingdom (England, Wales, and Northern Ireland), South Africa, Ireland, India (excluding Goa), Pakistan, Hong Kong, the United States (on state and territorial levels excluding Louisiana and Puerto Rico), Bangladesh, and many other places.
+Common law is practised in Canada (excluding Quebec), Australia, New Zealand, most of the United Kingdom (England, Wales, and Northern Ireland), South Africa, Ireland, India (excluding Goa and Puducherry), Pakistan, Hong Kong, the United States (on state and territorial levels excluding Louisiana and Puerto Rico), Bangladesh, and many other places.
 Several others have adapted the common law system into a mixed system; For example, Nigeria operates largely on a common law system in the southern states and at the federal level, but also incorporates religious law in the northern states.

 In the European Union, the Court of Justice takes an approach mixing civil law (based on the treaties) with an attachment to the importance of case law.
 One of the most fundamental documents to shape common law is the English Magna Carta, which placed limits on the power of the English Kings.
 It served as a kind of medieval bill of rights for the aristocracy and the judiciary who developed the law.